-The Business of Chin Media: In 2019 we published The Business of Chin Media, original research and analysis of the current status and challenges facing Chin media operations, as well as the news and information needs and preferences of Chin living in Chin State and Sagaing Region.
+The Business of Chin Media: In December 2019 we published The Business of Chin Media, original research and analysis of the current status and challenges facing Chin media operations, as well as the news and information needs and preferences of Chin living in Chin State and Sagaing Region.
 It is accompanied by an interactive map which we updated in October 2020.
 Read the report in Burmese and English or check out the interactive map and download the PDF version.

 MMP's In-house trainings are very useful and practical and meet our needs.
 MDIF-MMP is very active and closely monitors our activities and pushes us to advance.